11 days departing ANCHORAGE from

 Day 3: Kenai Fjords National Park/Seward

 Located on the south-eastern side of the Kenai Peninsula, Kenai National Park covers more than 2,400sq km and is a place where you'll get to enjoy spectacular views of the rugged coastline and the Kenai Mountains.
 Seward is the base for the Exit Glacier hike up to the Harding Icefield which although not an easy hike, is equally magnificent and well worth it.
-Another option is to enjoy an amazing wildlife cruise of Kenai Fjords National Park with the chance to spot whales, porpoises and sea otters.
-It's a premier bird watching opportunity and a visit to a tidewater glacier to experience the sights and sounds of icebergs being calved into the sea are all part of this perfect day out.
+This trail is popular for spotting wildlife and delivers breathtaking views of Exit Glacier along the way.
+Nothing will prepare you for the incredible views at the top and it's worth eating your lunch up there if the weather is good.

 Accommodation: Lodge in twin share | Meals: Paid locally

-After leaving the Kenai Peninsula, you ride on the awe-inspiring Alaska Marine Highway Ferry through Prince William Sound to Valdez (pronounced 'Val-dees').
+After leaving the Kenai Peninsula, you travel by road to Valdez (pronounced 'Val-dees').
 Take in the rugged coastline and snow-capped Chugach Mountains as you pass striking icebergs and a myriad of forested islands.
 Tucked away at the end of a glacier-carved fjord and called the 'Switzerland of Alaska' due to its surrounding snow-capped mountains, Valdez is the most northerly ice-free port in the Western Hemisphere and the terminus of the Alaskan Pipeline that stretches over 800 miles to Prudhoe Bay.
 There's no better way to experience this pristine environment than with an optional (and highly recommended) sea kayaking trip up to the mouth of the glacier.
 A variety of hiking trails make this area a walker's paradise.

 Accommodation: Hotel in twin share | Meals: Paid locally